 3. Get into a good routine with your child’s preventer medicine

 Getting your child to take their preventer medicine at the same times in the same place every day means it will become part of their everyday routine, and they’ll be less likely to forget to take their medicine.
-If your child needs to take their preventer inhaler twice a day, for example, why not keep their inhaler and spacer on the bathroom shelf and get them to take it before they clean their teeth every morning and evening while you’re watching over them to make sure they’re using the right inhaler technique.
+If your child needs to take their preventer inhaler twice a day, for example, why not get them to take it before they clean their teeth every morning and evening.
+It’s a good idea to watch while your child takes their inhaler to make sure they’re using the right inhaler technique.

 “Life became a lot easier once we got Rosemary into a routine.
 We started numbering things so we'd say she had to do three things before she went to bed: 1. wash your face; 2. do your inhaler; 3. brush your teeth.
 In the mornings she does her inhaler while I do her hair.
 We keep the brown inhaler downstairs on a table next to the sofa.
 We keep her blue inhaler at the end of her bed so we can get to it easily in the night.”
 Tammy Gore, mum to Rosemary, 6, who had her first asthma attack when she was two

 “As a family, taking asthma medicines is part of our normal routine.
 Emelia has a medicine basket in her bedroom where she keeps her inhalers.
 She needs to take two puffs of her preventer inhaler every morning and every evening along with her other medication.
 She knows the symptoms and comes and tells me if she needs to take her reliever inhaler.
 Elisia is also in a good routine.
 She just wants to do it right like her big sister."
 Maria Brain, mum to two girls, Emelia, 8, and Elisia, 3.